Wintermute0110/plugin.program.AEL.dev/NOTES.md

  * The ROM region information is ALWAYS computed, regardless of the audit status, whenever the launcher ROMs change.

- * Audit filters can be used if and only if the audit status is ON.
+ * Audit display filters can be used if and only if the audit status is ON.

  * The ROM Audit is very easy to do.
 The difficult part is to make the Parent/Clone groups and choosing the parent ROM.

-New database fields:
+### Future required database fields

 ```
 "i_cloneof" : ROMID,        -- Same as m_parent but uses ROM ID
 "i_audit_status" : "Have",  -- Determined by the ROM Audit exclusively